Hey all,

 I'm not sure there's a way to accomodate both points of view, if the experienced collectors can't stand the presence of inauthentic pieces.
 I guess in the end my point would be to remember that this is supposed to be FUN, an enjoyable hobby and learning experience, and maybe we shouldn't take ourselves so dang seriously.

-In reply to It seems to me that we have by Elgin Doug
+In reply to by Elgin Doug

 Your right Doug,